 Indicators include situations where:

-Mind Your Head has developed comprehensive guidance material for this hazard, including detailed examples, impacts on workers and organisations, risk assessments, risk management, control measures, tools and resources.
-Please Click Here to access this resource.
+Mind Your Head has developed comprehensive guidance material for this hazard, including detailed examples, impacts on workers and organisations, risk assessments, risk management, control measures, tools and resources – access here.

 Low job control can be a hazard for a number of reasons.
 When employees feel that they have little control over their work, they may feel that their efforts are meaningless or that they are not making a valuable contribution to their organisation, leading to feelings of demotivation and disengagement, which can ultimately affect their productivity and job satisfaction.